nickw409/TimeSculptor/deliverables/Deliverable_7.md

 Interviewer: Noah Schwartz

-Interviewee: Graham Jacoby (does has diagnosed ADHD)
+Interviewee: Graham Jacoby (does have diagnosed ADHD)

 General Overview of Interview: